ervin-szilagyi/welcome/README.md

 ## Install Docker

-Please install Docker by following the instructions from [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/) page.
+Please install Docker by following script: `./setup-docker.sh`.
+This will install docker and docker-compose on your machine.
+Please run fill your user and run  `sudo usermod -aG docker your-user` in order to avoid the need to use docker with `sudo` every time.
+Please note that you will have to log out and log back in order for this change to take place.

 ## GitHub account